redis/redis-doc/topics/cluster-spec.md

 hash slots originally served by A are served by multiple nodes, for example hash slot 1 may be served by B, and hash slot 2 by C.

-So the actual *Redis Cluster node role switch rule* is: **A master node will change its configuration to replicate (be a slave of) the node that stolen its last hash slot**.
+So the actual *Redis Cluster node role switch rule* is: **A master node will change its configuration to replicate (be a slave of) the node that stole its last hash slot**.

-So during the reconfiguration eventually the number of served hash slots will drop to zero, and the node will reconfigure accordingly.
+During reconfiguration, eventually the number of served hash slots will drop to zero, and the node will reconfigure accordingly.
 Note that in the base case this just means that the old master will be a slave of the slave that replaced it after a failover.
-However in the general form the rule covers all the possible cases.
+However in the general form the rule covers all possible cases.

-Slaves do exactly the same: they reconfigure to replicate to the node that stole the last hash slot of its former master.
+Slaves do exactly the same: they reconfigure to replicate the node that stole the last hash slot of its former master.

 Replica migration